Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Results

-Experimentally, the grain-size effect in argyrodites remains unclear, as grain size is difficult to control and conductivity varies with synthesis (cf.~Fig.~\ref{fig:poly}c).
+Experimentally, the grain-size effect in argyrodites remains unclear, as grain size is difficult to control and conductivity varies with synthesis (cf.~Fig.~\ref{fig:poly}\textbf{c}).
 We predict the macroscopic conductivity of Li$_6$PS$_5$Cl with 50\% anion disorder at 300~K. Conductivity approaches the bulk value as grain size increases, with the most significant changes occurring with nanograins.
-The predicted values are roughly an order of magnitude higher than the highest experimental values measured by electrochemical impedance spectroscopy.
-In contrast, good agreement is observed between predictions and quasi-elastic neutron scattering measurements.
-The discrepancy may arise from differences in density, pellet processing, or electrode--sample contact~\cite{Ohno_Bernges_Buchheim_Duchardt_Hatz_Kraft_Kwak_Santhosha_Liu_Minafra_et_al._2020}.
+Good agreement is observed between predictions and quasielastic neutron scattering measurements.
+In contrast, the predicted values are roughly an order of magnitude higher than the highest experimental values measured by electrochemical impedance spectroscopy, which probes macroscopic transport.
+This discrepancy is partially mitigated by considering voids in solid electrolytes (Suppl.~Fig.~22).
+Additional discrepancy may arise from differences in density, pellet processing, or electrode--sample contact~\cite{Ohno_Bernges_Buchheim_Duchardt_Hatz_Kraft_Kwak_Santhosha_Liu_Minafra_et_al._2020}.
 Therefore, the predictions provide grain-size-dependent upper limits for the conductivities of Li$_6$PS$_5$Cl.
-To examine the impact of nanosized grains in solid electrolytes, Li-ion fluxes in disordered Li$_6$PS$_5$Cl and ordered Li$_6$PS$_5$I at 300~K are visualized using FE simulations (Fig.~\ref{fig:poly}d).
+To examine the impact of nanosized grains in solid electrolytes, Li-ion fluxes in disordered Li$_6$PS$_5$Cl and ordered Li$_6$PS$_5$I at 300~K are visualized using FE simulations (Fig.~\ref{fig:poly}\textbf{d}).
 In Li$_6$PS$_5$Cl, GBs show little effect on flux magnitude or orientation, whereas in Li$_6$PS$_5$I, GBs act as connecting channels for Li-ion transport, with Li-ion preferentially flowing through them.
-The results reflect the impact of GBs on Li-ion transport: They reduce diffusivity by half against the bulk in Li$_6$PS$_5$Cl, but enhance diffusivity by up to 60-fold in Li$_6$PS$_5$I (Table~\ref{tab:ratio}).
+These results reflect the impact of GBs on Li-ion transport: They reduce diffusivity by half relative to the bulk in Li$_6$PS$_5$Cl, but enhance diffusivity by up to 60-fold in Li$_6$PS$_5$I (Table~\ref{tab:ratio}).